Yevhen Adamtsevych: Biography

-Yevhen Oleksandrovych Adamtsevych was born in the village of Solonytsia on 1 January 1904, not far from the town of Lubny, in Poltava oblast.
+Yevhen Oleksandrovych Adamtsevych was born in the village of Solonytsia on 1 January 1904, not far from the town of Lubny, in what is now Ukraine's Poltava Oblast.
 His father, who came from Snovsk, worked at one time at the railway station at Solonytsia, possibly as the station master.
 His mother was Maria Mykhailivna (née Bilan), the middle class daughter of a tailor whose five children were all educated at home.

-Yevhen became blind at the age of two.
+Adamtsevych became blind at the age of two.
 He was educated at a school for the blind in Kyiv.
 He lived in Romny where from 1925 he was apprenticed to the kobzar Musii Petrovych Oleksienko, who taught him to play the bandura.

 Adamtsevych began to perform as a soloist in 1927, where he led a group of bandurists.
 In 1927 he married Lidia Dmytrivna Paradis; her relatives did not approve of this marriage and were only reconciled years later.
 During the 1930s, he was a travelling kobzar.
 In 1939 he participated in the conference of kobzars which took place in Kyiv, and he participated in a 1940 conference on folk singers in Moscow.

-During the Second World War, Adamtsevych travelled around Ukraine, performing patriotic songs, including his own composition, the song Unwillingly.
+During the Second World War, Adamtsevych travelled around Ukraine, performing patriotic songs, including his own composition, the song "Unwillingly".
 During the 1950s and 1960s, he and other bandurists gave concerts in Ukraine and Russia.

 In October 1972, Adamtsevych and his wife moved to live with their daughter in the village of Kholmivka, Bakhchysaray District, Crimea.
-Three weeks later, he was hospitalized with acute pain caused by a stone in his gall bladder), but died during the early hours of 20 November whilst on the operating table.
+Three weeks later, he was hospitalized with acute pain caused by a stone in his gall bladder, but died during the early hours of 20 November whilst on the operating table.
 He bequeathed his bandura to the Taras Shevchenko Museum in Kaniv.